 Please let us know the woman you were 5 years ago and who you’re becoming?

 The woman I was five years ago wasn’t sure about her journey within this industry.
 I lacked confidence because I compared myself to others.
-The woman I am now is courageous, confident and understands that her journey is not the same as the next persons.
+The woman I am now is courageous, confident, and understands that her journey is not the same as the next persons.
 I’m learning not to be so hard on myself because I am not where I want to be.
-I’m learning to enjoy the process to and for gaining the level of success I desire.
+I’m learning to enjoy the process to and gain the level of success I desire.